backdrop-contrib/slick/README.txt

 Alpha and Beta releases are for developers only.
 Be aware of possible breakage.

-However if it is broken, unless an update is explicitly required, clearing cache should fix most issues durig DEV phases.
+However if it is broken, unless an update is explicitly required, clearing cache should fix most issues during DEV phases.
 Prior to any update, always visit:
 /admin/config/development/performance

 Be sure to first update Blazy.